 - 4 – Andre Agassi (1995, 2000, 2001, 2003)

 As is normally the case, the outright victory market in the Australian Open men’s draw is dominated by the biggest names in tennis, who will each be out to improve on their already stellar records at the event.
-It is really difficult to split the current big four, especially now that Roger Federer and Rafael Nadal are still hanging in there.
+Novak Djokovic has rocketed back into consideration after an excellent finish to 2017, while old foes Roger Federer and Rafael Nadal are still hanging in there.
 Djokovic and Federer will each have a chance to take out a record seventh title.

 Aside from Federer, Switzerland’s Stan Wawrinka is the only other man outside of the top four seeded players to have lifted the trophy in the last fifteen years.
 This is an incredible statistic that should not be ignored when considering a bet on the outright winner of this event.

 As the top seeded men rarely fail to make it to at least the second week of the tournament, parlay betting becomes a favourable option.
 Individually, you are not going to see any sort of value if you were to place a head-to-head bet on the top eight seeds in the first three or four rounds, however if you were to combine four or more of the best players into one bet, your odds will increase dramatically despite the chances of failure remaining slim.